We All Know:

 Well, there is a PROBLEM.

-High pile thick carpets are expensive requires extra care and supervision to keep them clean and to maintain their beauty.
+High pile thick carpets are expensive requires extra care to keep them clean and to maintain their beauty.

 Normal cleaning way may cut off its age.